124189218-myseneca/CSN400-Capstone/Checkpoint5/README.md

 ```
 - **Question3:** Run `docker build -t getting-started .` a few times and then run `docker image ls` to get the list of your images, why do you still one image listed even though you have tried building image many times?
 ```
-Answer - we can only see one image even after multiple attempts of building as we used the same files and layers each time and nothing was changed. docker has a feature called layer caching which comes into if most of the files are same and only slight changes are done. docker then updates the new requirements and reuses the previous files to optimize the use of disk space and decreases the build time significantly.
+Answer - we can only see one image even after multiple attempts of building as we used the same files and layers each time and nothing was changed. docker has a feature called layer caching which comes into if most of the files are same and only slight changes are done.
+ Docker then updates the new requirements and reuses the previous files to optimize the use of disk space and decreases the build time significantly.

 ```